 Telephone entry systems with cameras

-To accommodate innovations in technology, some manufacturers have opted to offer the telephone entry system with a camera.
+To accommodate innovations in technology, some manufacturers have opted to offer a telephone entry system with a camera.
 These systems may have a built-in camera or may require you to purchase and install a camera separately.

 WiFi telephone entry systems